OpenGameCard/PlayerCard/README.md

 PlayerCard is a playable web game card, based on SRD 3.5 system.
 From historical point of view, player card comes from old project OpenGame, the GM's game board.
-Regarding old, base project, was removed components like: tactical map, visual editor for maps or GM's tools.
+Regarding old, base project, was removed components like: a tactical map, visual editor for maps or GM's tools.

 ## Technical stack